osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 - `MsgSwapExactAmountIn`
 - `MsgSwapExactAmountOut`

-Their implementation is routing is similar.
+Their implementation of routing is similar.
 As a result, we only focus on `MsgSwapExactAmountIn`.

 Once the message is received, it calls `RouteExactAmountIn`